Fluid layout

 Responsive Design Principles

-Fluid layouts align closely with responsive design principles, which prioritize user experience across various devices.
+Fluid layouts align closely with Responsive Design principles, which prioritize user experience across various devices.
 Key practices include:

 1. Flexible Images: Images must scale within their containers using properties such as max-width: 100%; height: auto;.